jonpotz/rustdeskgen/README.md

 License
 -------

 This project is provided as-is under the MIT License.
-Use at your own risk.